arborchat/arborchat/specifications/sprout.md

         Unknown Node
         </td>
         <td>
-        the request refers to a forest node that is not known
+        the request refers to a Forest node that is not known
         </td>
     </tr>
   </tbody>